RUT Chile: How Foreigners Get a RUT/RUN Number

 Getting Your Permanent RUN (Chilean ID card number)

-Once you have legal residency in Chile, you get your permanent RUN through:
+Once you have legal residency in Chile, you get your permanent RUN, the run Chile assigns you for life, through:

 1. Apply for Cédula de Identidad: Visit Registro Civil with your residence visa